limansky/limansky_me/drafts/2017-01-21-generating-sql-requests-with-shapeless.md

 }
 ```

-It looks nice, but we got a new kind of problem here.
+Even though it looks nice, we got a new kind of problem here.
 Our implicits are
 ambiguous.
 Both `hconsLister` and `primitiveFieldLister` can be applied to
 `HList`.
 Scala compiler cannot choose which one is more applicable (even
 thought one of this declarations requires an instance of `FieldLister[H]`, both